 - Seek professional guidance from a general practitioner before taking any concurrent medications.
 Medication interference can have dangerous side effects, so ensure that it is safe to take your medications together;

 Anxiety management strategies are a useful and effective way to treat anxiety in your everyday life.
-Many of these strategies will be taught by your therapist, however, this blog post from The Banyans also offers some very helpful strategies and tools for relief from anxiety.
+Many of these strategies will be taught by your therapist.

 Some common anxiety management strategies include:

-4. A residential rehab program at The Banyans
+4. An Anxiety Rehab Program at The Banyans